crossrm/GSLS/README.md

-# laplace
+# GSLS
-Replication code for "Interpreting and solving multicollinearity via Laplace orthogonalization" in R and Stata
+Replication code for "CAUSAL ORTHOGONALIZATION: MULTICOLLINEARITY, ECONOMIC INTERPRETABILITY, AND THE GRAM-SCHMIDT PROCESS" in R and Stata

 For Stata
   - Open LaplaceNLSYreplication.do and run (Cntrl+d).